schatzjmae84/swd-unit2-finalProject-Jill-S/README.md

 [Doggy Destination ER Diagram](https://docs.google.com/document/d/16KEtVQEYTNOXMILW2uOPjyhtkiBzg8CHUkSMwZYupSQ/edit?tab=t.0)

 - I used MySQL Workbench to create my database.
 I have included my ERD so you can see the layout of all of the tables that need to be created in order for this app to function.
+I have also included my wireframes so you can get an idea of what the final product is supposed to look like.
+You can also use this as a guide to help you set up your tables properly.
 - Once you have entered your password, and are in MySQL, create a new schema and name it something "pup-like."🐶
 - Now all you have to do is run the Java program in IntelliJ and let hibernate do its magic to create your tables for you!
 - The form table and the destination_review table are both populated by users through the app, however, you will need to populate the destination and address tables with the "Doggy Destinations" that are in your area that you would like to feature in your version of the app!!